OFS/opae-sdk/doc/src/fpga_tools/fpgainfo/fpgainfo.md

 `port`

-Shows information about the port such as the AFU ID of currently loaded AFU.
+Show information about the port such as the AFU ID of currently loaded AFU.

 `fme`

-Show information about the FPGA platform such as the FPGA Interface Manager (FIM) ID.
+Show information about the FPGA platform including the partial reconfiguration (PR) Interface ID, the OPAE version, and the FPGA Interface Manager (FIM) ID.

 ## OPTIONAL ARGUMENTS ##
 `--help, -h`